Desorption: Thermal desorption

 Therefore, the temperature can be represented by:

 where $t_0$ is the starting time and $T_0$ is the initial temperature.
 At the "desorption temperature", there is sufficient thermal energy for the molecules to escape the surface.
 One can use the thermal desorption as a technique to investigate the binding energy of a metal.

 There are several different procedures for performing analysis of thermal desorption.
 For example, Redhead's peak maximum method is one of the ways to determine the activation energy in desorption experiments.
 For first order desorption, the activation energy is estimated from the temperature (Tp) at which the desorption rate is a maximum.
 Using the equation for rate of desorption (Polyani Winer equation), one can find Tp, and Redhead shows that the relationship between Tp and E can be approximated to be linear, given that the ratio of the rate constant to the heating rate is within the range 10^{8} – 10^{13}.
 By varying the heating rate, and then plotting a graph of $\log(\beta)$ against $\log(T_p)$, one can find the activation energy using the following equation:

 This method is straightforward, routinely applied and can give a value for activation energy within an error of 30%.
 However a drawback of this method, is that the rate constant in the Polanyi-Wigner equation and the activation energy are assumed to be independent of the surface coverage.

 Due to improvement in computational power, there are now several ways to perform thermal desorption analysis without assuming independence of the rate constant and activation energy.
 For example, the "complete analysis" method uses a family of desorption curves for several different surface coverages and integrates to obtain coverage as a function of temperature.
 Next, the desorption rate for a particular coverage is determined from each curve and an Arrhenius plot of the logarithm of the rate of desorption against 1/T is made.
 An example of an Arrhenius plot can be seen in the figure on the right.
 The activation energy can be found from the gradient of this Arrhenius plot.

+It also became possible to account for an effect of the disorder on the value of activation energy E, that leads to a non-Debye desorption kinetics at large times and allows to explain both desorption from close-to-perfect silicon surfaces and desorption from microporous adsorbents like NaX zeolites.

 Another analysis technique involves simulating thermal desorption spectra and comparing to experimental data.
 This technique relies on kinetic Monte Carlo simulations and requires an understanding of the lattice interactions of the adsorbed atoms.
 These interactions are described from first principles by the Lattice Gas Hamiltonian, which varies depending on the arrangement of the atoms.
 An example of this method used to investigate the desorption of oxygen from rhodium can be found in the following paper: "Kinetic Monte Carlo simulations of temperature programed desorption of O/Rh(111)".